CSBiology/CSBlog/src/posts/how-to-json-schema/post_config.md

 ---
-title: "How to JSON Schema"
+title: "How to develop and use a JSON Schema"
 author: Oliver Maus
 author_link: https://github.com/omaus
 category: advanced